-Superbly constructed and packed with ingenious and complex features the Boley 5ZL was an outstanding example of a small toolroom-class lathe.
-With a 130 mm (5") centre height and admitting 500 mm (20") between centres the machine weighed 900 kg and was built to be as rigid as possible.
+Superbly constructed, of a most ingenious design and packed with ingenious and complex features to assist the operator in every way possible, the Boley 5ZL was an outstanding example of a small toolroom-class lathe.
+With a 130 mm (5") centre height and admitting 500 mm (20") between centres the machine weighed 900 kg, was built to be as rigid as possible.

 Carried on a cast-iron stand (with integral chip and coolant tray and recessed in the centre to allow an operator to sit down) the bed of the 5ZL was arranged on lines identical to those on the much earlier Schaublin 102VM - an uncovered central section with a flat top and bevelled sides to carry the tailstock with V-ways on wings, protruding from the front and back faces of the casting, to guide the carriage.
 Long protective covers in sheet steel were fitted to deflect away the worse of swarf and coolant.

 Running in massive, plain, hardened bronze bearings, the 23 mm bore headstock spindle was protected from the effects of belt pull by a 3-step flat-belt pulley running in its own bearings, the drive being transmitted by a peg (experienced owners report that the spindle bearing oilers could be difficult to adjust accurately and required regular attention).
 The threaded spindle nose was "almost" a DIN800 pitch - with the risk of an accidental undoing of a chuck or other fitting in reverse being mitigated by a threaded ring and wedge arrangement that clamped the chuck to the spindle register with 3 brass pins.
 Collets were secured in the spindle nose with a simple and accurate draw-back, lever-operated collet closer.